Wardell Harvey claims that, from the age of 15 years old, he was robbed, wrongly terminated and misjudged by restaurants where he worked.

 “Working in a restaurant is like constructing a house in which the builders do not pay you.
 Instead, customers come in and tip you based off of how much they enjoyed their time walking around the house you are trying to build,” he says.
 “That in itself is wrong.
 But now imagine that you are already dealing with a messed up system; and, on top of that, the builders are coming in and stealing a portion of that money.”

 The legal base pay for Louisiana restaurant workers is $2.13 an hour.
-They are expected to make enough in tips to earn a minimum wage of $7.25 per hour.
+They are expected to make enough in tips to earn a minimum wage of $7.25 per hour (if they don’t earn at least $5.12 an hour in tips, the employer must pay the difference).
 Harvey is now working with the Restaurant Opportunities Center to educate restaurant workers on their rights and advocate for policy changes in Louisiana.

 Wage theft is not uncommon in the New Orleans restaurant industry, according to staff at the ROC and the Workplace Justice Project.
 Few restaurant workers come forward, however, because many servers are not educated on how to read their pay stub or know how to seek help.
 Louisiana is under federal wage law, which places the burden of monitoring wage activity on the United States Department of Labor, Wage an Hour Division.
 Filing a claim with the feds to receive underpaid wages from an employer is complex and challenging to navigate.
 A worker must have enough pay stubs to calculate how much money he or she made per hour and per pay period, to prove proper payment.
 Because employers are not required to provide pay stubs for every pay period, many employees aren’t able to actively keep track of their regular rate of remuneration.
 Those who work overtime also have to calculate how many of their hours should be paid at the rate of time and a half.
 As a result, employees first have to make sure that their employers counted their overtime to see if they were sufficiently compensated.